-At programming greater and challenges a plenty of programmers and their such quantity is required has faced an organizational problem.
-Object-oriented style of programming allows to use only small quantity of functions and to not know the device of the big system.
+At programming big and challenges the considerable quantity of programmers and their such quantity is required has faced an organizational problem.
+Object-oriented style of programming allows to use only little quantity of functions and not to know the device of the big system.

-At early stages of development there were many versions of such system.
-Short circuits were as one function with internal variables.
-The origin of the term "reserve" speaks that reserve remembers static communications of free variables and does not allow to influence them external in relation to the given short circuit to functions.
-Variable short circuits it is impossible to use from the outside short circuits, and changes of their values from the outside are not visible.
+At early stages of development there were many varieties of such system.
+Closures were as one function with internal variables.
+The origin of the term "closure" speaks that closure remembers static links of unrestricted variables and does not allow to influence them external in relation to the given closure to functions.
+Variable closures cannot be used from the outside of closure, and changes of their values from the outside are not visible.

-The further development was object-oriented programming where the object is small structure of data which can be used by means of a small amount of functions (methods).
+Object oriented programming where the object is small data structure which can be used by means of a small amount of functions (methods) was further development.
 Definition of objects is set by means of classes where all objects have identical quantity of internal variables and methods are set in a singular for all objects of the given class.

-The object well approaches for programming generators.
-As the generator understand object from which it is possible to receive new, distinct from former value.
-By each call the generator generates value of some type which is somewhat the following under the order.
-Following feature is inherent in generators: values are generated only if necessary and formation of following value is based on previous.
-We shall give an example:
+The object well suits for programming of generators.
+As the generator understand the object from which it is possible to receive new, distinct from former value.
+By each call the generator generates value of some type which is somewhat the following one after another.
+The following feature is inherent in generators: values are generated only at necessity and creation of following value is grounded on the previous.
+We Will give an example:

 natural-number

->('natural-number defmethod next () ; the method which can be caused for all objects
+>('natural-number defmethod next () ; the method which can be called for all objects

 ('x set (x + 1)))

->('number set ('natural-number newobject)) ; new object as a copy of a class
+>('number set ('natural-number newobject)) ; the new object of the given class

-The generator of numbers by means of a method next generates by each call an integer on unit greater, than produced in the previous call.
+The generator of numbers by means of a method next generates by each call an integer on unit more than generated in the previous call.

 >(number next)